TehGM/TehGM.Utilities/README.md

 ### Included Libraries
 This project currently contains following libraries:

-- [TehGM.Utilities.TimeFormatting](TehGM.Utilities.TimeFormatting) - includes utilities for formatting TimeSpan strings.
+- [TehGM.Utilities.UniqueID](TehGM.Utilities.UniqueID) - includes types and methods for generating unique IDs.

 More libraries might be added as needed, when needed (by me)... or when I feel like it.